 Final review of Gora Hanaougi

-We had many unique hotel stays during our 3 weeks honeymooning in Japan - from spending a night in a Buddhist temple to sleeping in a modern art museum hotel - but easily our favourite was our 2-night visit to timeless Gora Hanaougi.
+We had many unique hotel stays during our 3 weeks honeymooning in Japan - from spending a night in a mountain top Buddhist temple to sleeping in a modern art museum hotel - but easily our favourite was our 2-night visit to timeless Gora Hanaougi.
 This traditional ryokan is serene as well as beautiful - photos hardly doing it justice.
 The service is elegant and second-to-none, and the food of the highest standard.

 We were made to feel welcome and cared-for from start to finish by the attentive Hanaougi hotel staff, and we came away feeling peacefully relaxed after a stay that had also lived up to all our onsen expectations.